OpenADP/openadp/ghost-notes/README.md

 **Session-based secure note taking with distributed cryptography protection**

-Ghost Notes is a privacy-focused note-taking application that leverages OpenADP's distributed threshold cryptography to provide military-grade security for your personal notes.
+Ghost Notes is a privacy-focused note-taking application that leverages OpenADP's distributed threshold cryptography to provide strong security for your personal notes.
 Your notes are protected by the same technology that secures nation-state communications.

 ## 🚨 Why OpenADP Over Traditional Security?